xunker/small_cnc_keyboard_builder/README.md

 * Add note about `cutout` and `upper`
 * option to build custom layers based on "case" and "bottom", not just "cutout"
 * Add usage notes
-* Add notes about kerf on bulk-cut vs finishing operations
+* Add documentation about kerf on
+  - CNC: bulk-cut vs finishing operations
+  - Laser: laser kerf
 * Add example of workflow
   * laser'ed
   * machined
-* Properly the section shift issue outlined in `truncateOutput`
+* Properly fix the section shift issue outlined in `truncateOutput`
 * add proper package.json with version, etc
 * add examples
 ### History